plainslife/CLI-Mine-Digger/README.md

-## Code Mine Digger
+## CLI Mine Digger
 Is a variation of the classic Minesweeper game.<br>
 It’s sure to test your strategy and luck.<br>
 Are you up for the challenge!<br>

 ## 🛠️Instructions to Run and Play the Program
-Make sure that the Code Mind Digger folder is downloaded before continuing ...

 ##### Compiling
 (*Assumes you have [MinGW](https://sourceforge.net/projects/mingw/) installed*)
-1. Open your terminal (CMD, PowerShell, etc.) and navigate to the Code Mine Digger directory
+1. Open your terminal (CMD, PowerShell, etc.) and navigate to the CLI Mine Digger directory
 2. Compile the two libraries into object using:
 ``````
     g++ -c src/assets.cpp -I include -o obj/assets.o